ngocminhminh1305/dsa4213-assignment2/README.md

-# Recurrent Neural Networks for Language Modeling
+# Language Modeling using RNN and LSTM
 **DSA4213 Assignment 2 – National University of Singapore**

 ## Overview